sugaryourcoffee/circlus/doc/deployment.md

 * Install Ruby 2.2.1p85 and Rails 4.2.5
 * Create a deployment directory
 * Create a virtual host for Circlus
-* Put environment variable `SECRET_KEY_BASE` to environment variable
+* Put environment variable `SECRET_KEY_BASE` and `SECRET_TOKEN` to environment
+  variable

 On the development machine

 * Install capistrano
 * Add the hostname for circlus
 * Create production configuration files
+* Add secret token and secret key base to `config/secret.yml`
 * Deploy the application
+* Open port on router for external access

 We refer to the deployment machine as *saltspring* and the server as *uranus*.
 You can tell from the prompt like `uranus $` that we are on the server and when we are on the develop machine it shows `saltspring $`.

 ## On the server
-We now prepare the server.
+First we start to prepare the server.

 ### Install PostgreSQL
 We follow the same steps installing PostgreSQL as we did on the development